Day One as Director of Public Relations for Binion’s Horseshoe

 But my curiosity was too strong.
 I had to find out why I was in big trouble.

-Nick saw me coming and didn’t bother get up.
-That was bad sign.
+Nick saw me coming and didn’t bother getting up.
+That was a bad sign.

 I approached his table.
 Nick stuck out his hand.
 I shook it.

 “Excuse me.
 Who am I?”
 Was this conversation even real?